CNMAT/OpenSoundControl.org/implementation-status.md

   [archive.org](https://web.archive.org).
 Hopefully it has been superceded by a newer *active* implementation with similar features.

+To be clear, we are using the term "implementation" to refer to the *entire* thing that implements OSC, not just the OSC portion of that thing.
+Maybe the OSC module works and hasn't been touched in years; as long as the thing around the OSC module is Active, then for purposes of this website, the entire "implementation" would be Active.
+For example, the [Wireshark](https://www.wireshark.org) project is Active, so even though the [wireshark.osc](implementations/wiresharkosc.html) OSC-specific plugin is not likely to need to change in the future, the implementation as a whole would be Active rather than Legacy.

 ## Related to Status

 The implementations on this site conform to a certain field